 When we hire vendors to deliver emails to you on our behalf, they are under agreement and limited from using your email address and other personal information for any other purpose.

 These email messages may contain "clear GIFs" or "Web beacons" to measure the offer's effectiveness so we know how to serve you better.
-We do not collect personally identifiable information through "clear GIFs" or "Web beacons."
+We do not collect information that identifies you personally through "clear GIFs" or "Web beacons."
 You may refuse or remove the placement of these and other cookies by selecting the appropriate settings on your web browser.

 How to opt out of email -- To opt out of future emails and newsletters, go to our AMA e-newsletter sign-up page or click the "unsubscribe" link at the bottom of any email or e-newsletter from the AMA.
 You also can call the AMA Unified Service Center at (800) 621-8335.

-With whom we may share information -- The AMA may share personal information with our business partners in order to provide them an opportunity to offer products or services that may be of interest to you.
-The AMA also occasionally hires other companies to provide limited services on our behalf including, but not limited to, packaging, mailing and delivering purchases, answering customer questions about products or services, consulting services, data modeling, session monitoring and website analytics, printing, sending postal mail and processing event registration.
+With whom we may share information -- The AMA may share personal information (except your email address) with our business partners in order to provide them an opportunity to offer products or services that may be of interest to you.
+The AMA also occasionally hires other companies to provide limited services on our behalf including, but not limited to, processing credit card transactions, packaging, mailing and delivering purchases, answering customer questions about products or services, consulting services, data modeling, session monitoring and website analytics, printing, sending postal mail and processing membership and event registration.
 We will only provide those companies the information they need to deliver the service.
 They are prohibited from using that information for any other purpose.
 Except as described in this section, third parties may not collect personally identifiable information about your online activities over time or across different Web sites when you use our web sites.

 Children under 13 -- We do not knowingly solicit data online from or market online to children under the age of 13.